ibm-bluemix-mobile-services/bluemix-objectstorage-sample-liberty/README.md

 	}
 ```

-This class is then used in the doPost to upload the file to Object Storage:
+2. This class is then used in the `doPost` method to upload the file to Object Storage:

 ```
 ObjectStorageService objectStorage = authenticateAndGetObjectStorageService();

-System.out.println("Storing file in ObjectStorage...");
+System.out.println("Storing file in Object Storage...");

 String containerName = request.getParameter("container");